 My primary research interests are in the area of film music and Viennese modernism.
 My first book, Erich Wolfgang Korngold’s The Adventures of Robin Hood: A Film Score Guide (Scarecrow Press, 2007) was described by Janet Halfyard as an example of ‘outstanding documentary research…meticulously scholarly’ while Jack Dubowsky noted that ‘Winters capably wears all the hats of critical theorist, historian, musicologist and compositional analyst.’
 My second monograph, Music, Performance, and the Realities of Film: Shared Concert Experiences in Screen Fiction (Routledge, 2014) was described by Douglas Knight as “[achieving] the rare feat of both finding fertile new ground and exploring it with a bracingly fresh perspective… [It is c]onstantly compelling, erudite, and gracefully argued.”
 In 2017, I co-edited The Routledge Companion to Screen Music and Sound with Miguel Mera and Ronald Sadoff, of which Mervyn Cooke said “It would be difficult to imagine a more wide-ranging or more skilfully assembled collection of essays on the richly varied subject of screen music and sound than this magnificent book" and co-edited Music, Modern Culture, and the Critical Ear (Routledge, 2017) with Nicholas Attfield.

-I've published on film music and the music of Korngold in a number of journals—including Music & Letters, Journal of the Royal Musical Association, Cambridge Opera Journal, and Music, Sound, and the Moving Image—and have contributed essays on film music to many edited volumes, including The Cambridge Companion to Film Music.
+I've published on film music and the music of Korngold in a number of journals—including Music & Letters, Journal of the Royal Musical Association, Cambridge Opera Journal, and Music, Sound, and the Moving Image—and have contributed essays on film music to many edited volumes, including The Cambridge Companion to Film Music and The Oxford Handbook of Cinematic LIstening.
 I am a co-editor (with James Deaville and Kathryn Kalinak) of Ashgate's Screen Music Series, and am a co-editor of the journal Music, Sound, and the Moving Image.
 I'm also on the editorial board of American Music.

 I'd welcome expressions of interest from potential PhD students in the areas of screen music (of all kinds), the music of E W Korngold, Viennese modernism of the fin-de-siècle, and orchestral music of the nineteenth and twentieth centuries.